 There are some key benefits to using a retirement planning tool.
 They can offer direction on savings goals.
-Some can provide a gauge of your retirement readiness compared to peers’ readiness.
+Some can provide a gauge of your retirement readiness compared to the readiness of peers.
 Many can calculate a probability of success to measure your ability to cover retirement expenses or how much your income and portfolio withdrawals are expected to be.

 In this article, Milliman’s Una Bearden and Alicia Favila discuss in more detail some considerations, benefits, and possible pitfalls of online retirement planning tools.

 Millennials became the largest represented generation in the

 U.S. labor force in 2016 and now stand at about 35% of the workforce.
 Yet due

 to issues like unstable work, debt, and coming of age during the global

 financial crisis of 2007-2010, concern about the retirement savings of

 Many statistics show that this generation’s retirement risks

 may not be so different from older generations.
 In fact, many complexities

 surround the financial wants and needs of Millennials.
 Employers may benefit